GitPaulo/FFXIV-Character-Name-Availability/README.md

 # FFXIV Character Availability Checker

-Search for character name availability across all FFXIV servers!
-It's a character name checker!
+Angular frontend and Express backend.
+They web scrape loadstone search results for character name availability across all servers and regions- it's a character name checker!
+It tries its best to complete all searches!

 ![ffxivcac](preview.png)